moienr/Palm-Segmentation-Phase2/README.md

 # Methodology

-At this phase, we have acces to a small dataset of RGB+NIR Drone image, again from ahvaz, and we want to use the NIR channel to improve the segmentation results.
+At this phase, we have access to a small dataset of RGB+NIR Drone images from Ahvaz, and we want to use the NIR channel to improve the segmentation results.

-We need to transfrom our old dataset, to match the new data.
-And we can take two different approaches:
+We need to transform our old dataset to match the new data.
+There are two different approaches we can consider:

 1. ~~Only use the RGB channel of the new data, simply use the old Model.~~

    The above method is not an ideal approach as we are neglecting the NIR channel, a valuable band in Vegetation Segmentation!

    Thus we propose the following method:

-2. Use a GAN to add the NIR channel to the old dataset, then train the model on the newly created dataset.
+2. **Recommended Method:** Use a GAN to add the NIR channel to the old dataset, then train the model on the newly created dataset.
+After that, fine-tune the model using only a small portion of our new dataset.
+Finally, test the model on the rest of the new dataset.

+This second approach ensures that we make full use of the NIR data for vegetation segmentation, resulting in more accurate and robust results. se a GAN to add the NIR channel to the old dataset, then train the model on the newly created dataset.
 Then we fine tune the model using only a small portion of our new dataset. then we test the model on the rest of the new dataset.

 ## Model
 RGB and NIR data are often disposed to georefrnce errors.
 In order to over come this problem we needed and `Unpaired Image-to-Image Translation` model.
 We used the [CycleGAN](https://arxiv.org/abs/1703.10593) model to generate the NIR channel from the RGB channel.